PIAS Manual

 If this ‘Correction of trim & VCG on CoG’ is switched on, the VCG should obviously be known.
 When elaborating an inclining test that is always the case, because then the VCG is just computed!
 However, when only a light weight check is done, then the VCG is not known, so it must be user-specified, which can be done here.
 If the VCG is not known exactly, then one should be satisfied with an estimation.

 At an inclining test, multiple measurements of G'M are performed.
 From these measurements the single resulting G'M must be determined.
 The probably most evident method is to take the mean of all measurements.
 An alternative comes up if we plot the measured angles of inclination against the heeling moments — such a graph is included in the inclining test report as produced by Incltest.
-If, subsequently, a straight line is drawn through these points, the inclination of this line represents G'M. That straight line is being determined by the least squares method, so this is also the name of this alternative method.
+If, subsequently, a straight line is drawn through these points, the inclination of this line represents G'M. That straight line is being determined by the least squares method, so this is also the name of this method.
+If the option 'Conventional' is selected, this method will always be used.

 The output of Incltest may contain a side view of the ship, where draft, trim and sagging are depicted.
 For such a sketch a wind contour can be used — as discussed in Wind contour — and at this setting one may specify which contour to use for this purpose.

 This is a simple form where inclination gauging particulars can be given.
-PIAS support ten such devices, of two types:
+PIAS support ten such devices, of three types:

 This table contains the heart of the matter, here the measurements are being entered in PIAS.
 The first row is always present in this table, which is the so-called “zero measurement”, which fixes the initial condition.
 For each measurement there is one line, which contains: